 Building on the lessons learned in this crisis, investing in the nursing workforce and integrating the WHO Global Strategic Directions for Nursing and Midwifery (2021-2025) into national health systems planning should be placed at the core of development for the way forward.
-We emphasize that the engagement and empowerment of nurse leaders in the region, such as the Chief Nursing Officer at government level, is essential to planning for "endemic COVID-19" and beyond.
-In this regard we call on the Regional Committee to appoint a Chief Nursing Officer for the Western Pacific region and urge Member States to establish and strengthen senior leadership positions for the nursing workforce in the region.
+Nurses, accounting for almost 50% of health professionals in the Eastern Mediterranean Region, are leading the response in the pandemic and ensuring the delivery of safe and quality essential services in communities.
+We emphasize that the engagement and empowerment of nurse leaders in the region, such as the Chief Nursing Officer at government level, is essential to supporting the plan of action for health emergency preparedness and response.
+In this regard we call on the Regional Committee to appoint a Chief Nursing Officer for the Eastern Mediterranean region and urge Member States to establish and strengthen senior leadership positions for the nursing workforce in the region.